By Bill Plotkin, Ph.D.

 The golden apples of the sun.

-In Soulcraft and Nature and the Human Soul, you’ll find much more elaborate accounts of soul encounters and identities.
+Soulcraft and in Nature and the Human Soul, includes much more elaborate accounts of soul encounters and identities (Plotkin, 2003, 2008).

 Soul Purpose vs. Delivery System